-In the absence of any terms or evidence described above, if a service is sought by a tenant and is not installed, the tenant will need the landlord’s written consent (s 64), and will be liable for the full cost of installation.
+In the absence of any terms or evidence, if a service is sought by a tenant and is not installed, the tenant needs the landlord’s written consent (s 64) and is liable for the full cost of installation.

 Where there are pre-existing facilities, the wiring within the house will be covered by the landlord’s obligation to ensure the premises are in good repair.

-The Director of Housing (or organisations that receive funding from the Office of Housing) can impose service charges for water, central heating, laundry or utility services provided with the premises (s 57).
+The Director of Housing (or organisations that receive funding from the Office of Housing) can charge for water, central heating, laundry or utility services provided with the premises (s 57).

 Overview of tenant’s duties

-The RT Act differentiates between breaches of a “duty” provision of the Act and other breaches (s 207).
+The RT Act (s 207) differentiates between breaches of a “duty” provision of the Act and other breaches.
 If the landlord believes that the tenant is in breach of a duty provision of the Act, the landlord may serve the tenant with a Breach of Duty Notice.